foo123/modelview.js/manual.md

+// typecast model for given key or all data with any attached model typecasters
+// handles nested composite models automaticaly model.typecast( [String dottedKey=undefined] );

 // validate model for given key or all data with any attached model validators
 // (return on first not valid value if  breakOnFirstError is true )
 // handles nested composite models automaticaly